Working from Home

 Wider Curriculum Lesson

-If your child requires to self-isolate for a long length of time, we will continue the mentoring of children in KS2 should their bubbles be required to self-isolate.
-Staff will be arranging video calls during the afternoon to chat through your child’s learning and support them individually.
+If your child requires to self-isolate for a long length of time, we will continue the mentoring of children via Microsoft Teams like normal.
+Staff will arrange the video calls during the afternoon to chat through your child’s learning and support them individually.

 Even children in the nursery will be able to join in with aspects of the learning, through activities in the Class OneNote Notebook.
 Similarly, the reception class teaching programme will have activities that will reflect the ‘learning through play’ approach to the Early Years curriculum.